lucaslacasa/bypasses/README.md

 # bypasses

 **Reference paper**
-E. Estrada, J. Gómez-Gardeñes, and L. Lacasa
+E. Estrada, J. Gómez-Gardeñes, and L. Lacasa,

-Network bypasses sustain complexity
+Network bypasses sustain complexity,

-PNAS XXX (2023)

-(preprint also available at https://arxiv.org/abs/2207.06813)
+PNAS XXX (2023) (a preprint is also available at https://arxiv.org/abs/2207.06813)

 Here we append three Matlab functions, necessary to compute several quantities associated to network bypasses, resistive paths and communicability.
 Clarifications of each of the appended functions are depicted within each individual file.
 Further clarifications, if needed, can be requested to Prof. Estrada (estrada@ifisc.uib-csic.es).